 According to Mr. Tojo, he thought of using crab for sushi because fresh fish suitable for sushi was unavailable in Vancouver when he arrived in 1971.

-Also, most Westerners disliked eating seaweed, so, he made inside-out roll to hide the flavor.
+Also, most Westerners disliked eating seaweed, so, he made inside-out rolls to hide the flavor.
 Though against the Japanese tradition of seaweed out roll, many of his customers liked it.

 Many of Mr. Tojo's customers were from Los Angeles.
 They loved his crab and avocado roll, hence the name California Roll.